As Ever: Renaming

 On February 18, 2025, and ahead of the premiere of her Netflix show, Meghan announced that the company's name would be changed to As Ever.
 The name change raised concerns with two small business owners in the US sharing the same name, a vintage clothing company in New York and New Jersey As Ever and a photography company, As Ever Photography.
 The United States Patent and Trademark Office had partially rejected her application for trademark in 2023 because the firm's name was too close to the name of the Chinese clothing outlet ASEVER.

 In addition, As Ever's logo which features a palm tree flanked by two birds identified as hummingbirds prompted reactions from Spanish officials in Porreres, Mallorca, because of its similarity to the town's coat of arms which also features a palm tree flanked by two birds, however, the birds on the town's seal are swallows.
 The town's mayor, Xisca Mora, stated that she was seeking legal counsel on how to approach the issue.

+Netflix

+In March 2026, it was announced that Netflix, which was promoting the brand in conjunction with Meghan's lifestyle show, would be ending their partnership and the brand would evolve independently.
+According to Variety, Netflix had footed the bill for building and developing the brand up to that point.